 The OR gate returns 1 as long as at least one of its inputs is 1.

 To create logic gates electronically, we use transistors.
 If the base gets a low signal (0), no current flows from the collector to the emitter, otherwise current may flow form the collector to the emitter.
 Though physicists often assume proton flow as opposed to electron flow (electrons are the charge carriers actually involved in electricity working), our circuits still work.
+[Collector and emitter are reversed]